13B (film)

-Yaavarum Nalam is a 2009 Indian horror film written and directed by Vikram Kumar.
+13B: Fear Has a New Address is a 2009 Indian horror thriller film written and directed by Vikram Kumar.
 The film stars R. Madhavan and Neetu Chandra.
-Produced by Suresh Balaje and George Pius, the film was simultaneously shot in Tamil and Hindi and in titled 13B: Fear Has a New Address with a slightly different cast.
-It was also later dubbed into Telugu as 13-Padamoodu, featuring a few scenes reshot with Ravi Babu.
+Produced by Suresh Balaje and George Pius, the film was simultaneously shot in Hindi and Tamil with the latter version titled Yavarum Nalam with a slightly different cast.
+The Tamil version was also later dubbed into Telugu as 13-Padamoodu, featuring a few scenes reshot with Ravi Babu.

 The film's soundtrack was composed by Shankar–Ehsaan–Loy, while Tubby-Parik provided the background score.
 Released on 6 March 2009, the film received mixed reviews but was commercially successful, and has since gained a cult following.
-Rediff placed the film in its list of top Tamil films of 2009, while the American entertainment publication Collider considered it an original and one of the greatest Indian horror films of all time, praising its mixing elements of J-horror with a unique storyline.
+Rediff placed the Tamil version of the film in its list of top films of 2009, while the American entertainment publication Collider considered it an original and one of the greatest Indian horror films of all time, praising its mixing elements of J-horror with a unique storyline.

-A web series with a similar theme called Dhootha written and directed by Vikram Kumar was released in 2023.
+A TV series with a similar theme called Dhootha written and directed by Vikram Kumar was released in 2023.
 Some have speculated that 13B and Dhootha exist in the same universe, while others have said that Dhootha is a standalone sequel to 13B.